BecomingLit: Relightable Gaussian Avatars with Hybrid Neural Shading: Experiments

 Our primary target application is reenactment under novel illuminations.
 Therefore, we animate our trained avatars with the FLAME parameters of the held-out sequence and select those frames with a light pattern not seen during training.
 We then render the avatars from the held-out camera view.
 In Table \ref{tab:novel-lights} we report the quantitative results of relighting for both a training and test sequence.
 Figure \ref{fig:self-reenact} presents the qualitative results of our avatars rendered from the test camera, with an unseen lighting condition and expression.
 A comparison under environment map relighting is shown in Figure \ref{fig:envmap-mono}.
 Our rendered avatars match the target appearance more closely in terms of the color and fine geometric details, which enables more realistic specular reflections.
 Notably, we observe that RGCA conditioned on FLAME parameters performs strictly better than the original version with the personalized expression space.
 We hypothesize that learning an expression space per subject is suboptimal for reenactment tasks.

-In Figure \ref{fig:intrinsic-decomp}, we show the intrinsic decomposition performed by our approach.
-Our method faithfully recovers the albedo and normals from the data observations and consistently decomposes the diffuse and specular parts of the material.
-Please refer to the supplementary material for a qualitative comparison with the baselines.
+In Figure \ref{fig:intrinsic-decomp}, we qualitatively compare the intrinsic decomposition performed by our approach to the baselines.
+Our method recovers cleaner albedo and sharper specular highlights from the data observations and faithfully decomposes the diffuse and specular parts of the material.
+In addition, we recommend to watch our supplementary video for more results, which allow for a more complete comparison, including the temporal axis.